Not sure if you saw the plant-meat news/advertorial splashed across various news platforms last week?

 Considering their collaboration with Life Health Foods it is only fair to consider the Adventist Church may be one of Food Frontier's philanthropic donors?
 Happy to be advised otherwise...

-Likewise, a food industry such as Life Health Foods, Australia's largest manufacturer of alternative meat analogues including;- Alternative Meat Co, Vegie Delights and Bean Supreme, owes its success to innovation and making a profit from sales, and they claim to be doing just that...
-In fact, they are "Reaping the benefits of an increasing number of people choosing a plant-based diet."
+Likewise, a food industry such as Life Health Foods, Australia's largest manufacturer of alternative meat analogues including;- Alternative Meat Co, Vegie Delights and Bean Supreme owes its success to innovation and making a profit from sales, and they claim to be doing just that...
+In fact, they are "Reaping the benefits of an increasing number of people choosing a plant-based diet" with "Millennial's looking for world solutions."

 Headlines claiming alternative meat is better than red meat are false and misleading statements.
 While they do acknowledge in 'fine print' that they are comparing 'animal counterparts' and I appreciate there are some not so healthy processed meats on the market, the headlines say "RED MEAT".

 To suggest that we should consume fake meat because it is a source of dietary fibre is just ridiculous!
 We certainly don't need to eat fake meat to get fibre...
 How about we just eat real meat and veg and ditch the processing altogether?
 Is fibre even necessary in our diet?
-I suggest you take a look at Dr. Zoë Harcombe's talk - 'What about fiber?' and decide for yourself.
+I urge you to take a look at Dr. Zoë Harcombe's talk - 'What about fiber?' and decide for yourself...

 Leveraging off health claims that 'meat causes cancer, cardio vascular disease and Type 2 diabetes' is just wrong.
 All the studies I have come across supporting this notion are authored by people with ties to industry and/or people with an ethical or religious bias.
 I have written extensively on this subject, best addressed in the article I wrote summarising my talk in Spain:- "Lifestyle Medicine ... where did the meat go?" in 2018.
 Gary's talk in 2017 delves into the Adventist Health Studies bias as does Prof William T Jarvis in the article "Why I am not a vegetarian."